iOS Development Guide: Creating Your First App (Part II)

 • Text Field – Placeholder reads “Enter distance…” and set Keyboard property to “Number Pad”.

-• Labels – Add 1 more Label below the existing Label.
-The top Label will display Kilometers value, while the bottom Label will display Astronomical Units value.
+• Labels – Add one more Label below the existing Label.
+The top Label will display the Kilometers value, while the bottom Label will display the Astronomical Units value.

 Enough graphics for now, let’s move into some programming!
-We can start off building the backend functionality for our simpler first view.
-Select FirstViewController.h from your Project navigator.
+We can start by building the backend functionality for our simpler first view.
+Select FirstViewController.h from your Project Navigator.

 We need to update the code to give instance names for each of the functions and properties we’re using.
-First of all you will see the following code in the FirstViewController.h:
+First of all, you will see the following code in FirstViewController.h:

 #import <UIKit/UIKit.h>